cglid1/KeyLoggerProjectCSCLB/KeyLoggerProject/README.md

 2.)
 If you want to search the dictionary list by password, you have to give each username and password a unique hash.

 3.)
-Might add a function that asks for username and password like a tradition login for penetration testing (specifically brute force)
+Might add a function that asks for username and password like a tradition login for penetration testing (specifically brute force).

+4.)
+Built dictionary that saves passwords as hashes, and hashes the password before sending it.

+5.)
+Need to try having a set key for encryption to compare user input to dictionary (two different keys are used between compile and run time).

+6.)
+Next I will try to first hash all password entries then encrypt them for max security